joelbader/arise/src/README.txt

+deconv process
+- use arparse parse command-line arguments
+- make into a webserver trigger

 control wells
 - read a gpr file that has seth's flag = -100 indicating a control well
 - generate a table with these ids